Simulation games can be some of the most immersive titles in gaming.

 While there’s progression growing your hospital, players are free to chase other goals here.
 If you’re more interested in building a creatively perfect or weird hospital, then the sandbox simulator mode gives you plenty of freedom.

 Two Point Hospital on the Switch is a solid port of the game and avoids some of the pitfalls of moving from PC to console.
 The controls are nicely ported to a controller.
 While better touch screen optimization would be nice, this is a great port of the game.
-Two Point Hospital is one of the best Nintendo Switch simulation games.

 7. Animal Crossing New Horizons and Happy Home Paradise